johngodlee/geotaster_git_workshop/index.md

 git checkout master
 ```

-And make some changes to that version of `example.sh`, like this:
+And make some changes to that version of `example.sh`, like this.
+Notice how this version hasn't changed, even though the `shell_test` version had a load of changes made to it:

 ```
 #!/bin/bash